symphonyoss/click-to-call-integration/README.md

 *	Adding authentication to REST Services in Spring BOOT.
 *	Logging usage data.
 *	Based on the server load have multiple server instances of the application.

-## Contribute

-This project was initiated at [J.P.
-Morgan](https://www.jpmorgan.com/).
-Contributions are accepted via GitHub pull requests.
-All contributors must be covered by contributor license agreements to comply with the Code Contribution Process.